Open Water Course

 Who should take this course?

-If you’ve always wanted to take scuba diving lessons, experience unparalleled adventure and see the world beneath the waves, this is where it starts.
-Millions of people have learned to scuba dive and gone on to discover the wonders of the aquatic world through this course.
+If you have always wanted to take scuba diving lessons and embark on an unparalleled adventure beneath the waves, your journey begins here.
+Millions of people have learned to scuba dive and have gone on to explore the wonders of the underwater world through this course.

-To enroll in a PADI or SSI Open Water Diver course (or Junior Open Water Diver course), you must be 10 years old or older.
-You need adequate swimming skills and need to be in good physical health.
-No prior experience with scuba diving is required.
+To enroll in the Open Water Diver course (or the Junior Open Water Diver course), you must be at least 10 years old.
+You should possess adequate swimming skills and be in good physical health.
+No prior experience with scuba diving is necessary.

 What will you learn?